Section 1. Introduction and Overview

 Women in Landscape Architecture

-104. ASLA PPNs shall be composed of professional, affiliate, associate, and student members of the Society who have an interest in one or more defined areas of specialized landscape architecture practice.
+104. ASLA PPNs shall be composed of professional, affiliate, associate, corporate, and student members of the Society who have an interest in one or more defined areas of specialized landscape architecture practice.
 ASLA members shall be entitled to one complimentary PPN membership and may join additional PPNs for an annual fee per network joined.
 The ASLA Executive Committee shall establish annual fees.

 105. PPNs shall maintain a minimum strength of seventy-five (75) members.

 201. There shall be a Council of Professional Practice Networks (Council) composed of the Council chairs (sitting, designated, and immediate past) and the chairs of the individual PPNs (PPN chairs).

 202. The Council shall represent the PPNs organizationally and programmatically within ASLA and shall: